Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 1.13.3 =
-* Added support for attachments with ACF in Gutenberg blocks
+* Added support for attachments inside ACF fields in Gutenberg blocks

 = 1.13.2 =
 * Fixed issue where clicking the download button would not download translations